stitchdata/docs/_destinations/postgresql/setup/google-cloudsql-postgres.md

       Selecting a project can be done in the [Projects page of the Google Console](https://console.cloud.google.com/project){:target="new"}.
   - item: |
       **Access to the CloudSQL Administration API for the Cloud Platform Project housing the instance**.
 Refer to [Google's documentation](https://console.cloud.google.com/flows/enableapi?apiid=sqladmin){:target="new"} for more info.
+  - item: "**Database privileges that allow you to create users and grant privileges.** This is required to create a database user for Stitch."

 # -------------------------- #
 #         Instructions       #